 The course assumes a strong mastery of the material in Algebra I and an ability to manage material at a faster pace than is offered in Algebra II.
 The course will broaden a student's understanding of foundation topics while applying these topics to more complex problems.
 New topics such as polynomial, logarithmic, and rational numbers will be studied.
-In addition, students will learn skills in abstract reasoning and quantitative thinking with non-traditional problems.
-Finally, trigonometry concepts will be extended from geometry to address right-triangle relationships, the unit circle, equations with and graphs of all six trigonometric functions, sinusoidal motions, inverse trigonometric functions, identities, double-angle formulas, and half-angle formulas.
+In addition, students will learn skills in abstract reasoning and quantitative thinking with non-traditional problems as well as exploring the full capabilities of the graphing calculator.